 Appropriate Vaccine Usage

-This tells you the percent of patients who received the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This indicates the percentage of residents who were administered the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Good Shepherd Lutheran Community, 15.08% Percentage of Patients
+In Good Shepherd Lutheran Community, 13.45% of Patients

 Ability to Keep Residents Mobile

-In Good Shepherd Lutheran Community, 21.04% Percentage of Residents
+In Good Shepherd Lutheran Community, 18.39% of Residents

-This metric measures the percent of long-term stay residents who remained mobile levels.
-Some would argue that the ability to move around is important for patients well-being.
+This metric tracks the percent of long-term patients who retained mobility levels.
+Some believe that the ability to move around is vital to patients physical and mental health.

 Short-term Care: Rehospitalizations

-In Good Shepherd Lutheran Community, 21.04 Percentage of Residents Rehospitalized
+In Good Shepherd Lutheran Community, 18.39% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-In Good Shepherd Lutheran Community, 77.94% Percentage of Resident
+In Good Shepherd Lutheran Community, 82.87% of Resident

-This is a measure of the percent of short-term patients who experienced functional improvements.
+This metric is a measure of the percentage of short-term care patients who saw functional improvements.

 - Memorial Community Hospital Mch & Health SystemCritical Access Hospitals 0.09 miles away810 North 22nd St Blair Nebraska 68008Voluntary non-profit - Private(402) 426-1502